What is fracking?

 3) local communities to be prohibited from enacting protections to keep fracking out

-In January 2017, ReThink Energy President, Kim Ross spoke out at the Leon County Legislative Delegation meeting on legislative actions that can be taken right now to ban fracking in Florida for good.
+In January 2017, ReThink Energy Executive Director, Kim Ross spoke out at the Leon County Legislative Delegation meeting on legislative actions that can be taken right now to ban fracking in Florida for good.

 But the fight will not be over until we have an all-out ban on fracking in Florida, and that's where you come in!
 We are building a network of communities who are adopting resolutions supporting a ban on fracking or ordinances to keep fracking out of their counties.
 We are also working to ensure that these resolutions help with our campaign to pass a state bill to ban fracking in 2018.
 Almost 90 resolutions and ordinances have already passed across the state.